History of German foreign policy

 The history of German foreign policy covers diplomatic developments and international history since 1871.

 Before 1866, Habsburg Austria and its German Confederation were the nominal leader in German affairs, but the Hohenzollern Kingdom of Prussia exercised increasingly dominant influence in German affairs, owing partly to its ability to participate in German Confederation politics through its Brandenburg holding, and its ability to influence trade through its Zollverein network.
 The question of excluding or including Austria's influence was settled by the Prussian victory in the Austro-Prussian War in 1866.
 The unification of Germany was made possible by the Franco-Prussian War of 1870–71, in which the smaller states joined behind Prussia in a smashing victory over France.
 The German Empire was put together in 1871 by Otto von Bismarck, who dominated German and indeed all of European diplomatic history until he was forced to resign in 1890.

 The new German Empire immediately became the dominant diplomatic, political, military and economic force in Continental Europe, although it never had as large a population as the Russian Empire.
-The United Kingdom continued to dominate the world in naval affairs, international trade, and finance.
+The Great Britain continued to dominate the world in naval affairs, international trade, and finance.
 The Germans tried to catch up in empire building but felt an inferiority complex.
 Bismarck felt a strong need to keep France isolated, lest its desire for revenge frustrate his goals, which after 1871 were European peace and stability.
 When Kaiser Wilhelm II removed Bismarck in 1890, German foreign policy became erratic and increasingly isolated, with only Austria-Hungary as a serious ally and partner.

 During the July Crisis, Germany played a major role in starting World War I in 1914.
 The Allies defeated Germany in 1918.
 The Versailles Peace Treaty was punishing for the new Weimar Republic.